a-leks-icon/AIRAL/corflow_scripts/README.md

 # Corflow Scripts

+Python functions build on top of the **[Corflow](https://github.com/DoReCo/corflow)** tool complementing it when working with .eaf (ELAN) files.

-All functions specifically build for the scripts in this directory are in `corflow_functions.py`.
+All functions specifically build for the scripts in this directory are located in `general_functions.py`.

+## Getting Started

+Take a look at the [tutorials](./tutorials/) to start using Corflow and the additional scripts and functions provided there.

-# Useful scripts
+## Useful scripts

-Here are short scripts that illustrate some of the base functionalities of corflow, and provide minimal working examples for common tasks related to processing and manipulating ELAN .eaf files.
-These scripts are fullly commented and guide the user through each processing step.
+Here are short scripts that illustrate some base functionalities of Corflow, and provide minimal working examples for common tasks related to processing and manipulating ELAN .eaf files.
+These scripts are fully commented and guide the user through each processing step.

 1. Load and save files: How to open and save
 2. Copy tiers: How to create copies of tiers as either stand-alone tiers or as daughter tiers